nihirash/bsimple-ez80-compiler/README.md

 ## Documentation

-Currently, project have no proper documentation but we have [Learn B Simple in Y minutes](Learn-bs-in-y-minutes.md) page that tries cover almost all language.
+Currently, we have [Learn B Simple in Y minutes](Learn-bs-in-y-minutes.md) page that tries cover almost all language and [simple reference manual](reference.md).

 ## Usage